dustinian/Adventures/reddit_adventure_template.md

 #Valil

-__Fantasy setting and adventures for NGS, the [Narrative Game System](http://www.venturelandgames.com).__
+__Fantasy setting and adventures for the [Narrative Game System](http://www.venturelandgames.com).__

-_Valil_ does its best to explore the most common tropes of fantasy role-playing, from rats in a basement to a dungeon filled with undead.
-I hope this series of clichéd adventures will demonstrate to you and your players the flexibility of NGS, and the very non-cliché approaches you're free to immediately take, with no flipping through a rulebook.
+Explore the most common clichés in fantasy role-playing, from rats in a basement to skeletons in a dungeon; use these tropes to explore the flexibility of NGS, and the very non-cliché approaches you're free to take.

-This is a role-playing experiment, and the only independent variable is the system.
+This is a role-playing experiment, and the independent variable is the system.
 My hypothesis is that you'll appreciate NGS's simplicity, and your group will love getting right to the fun part: playing.
 I look forward to your conclusions!

 ##Outline